 Best Student Presentation in Natural History and Biodiversity Section (Woolcott Award), Virginia Academy of Science, 5/2016

-1st Place, Arthropods of Virginia Photography Competition, Virginia Entomological Society, 5/19/2016
+1st Place, Arthropods of Virginia Photography Competition, Entomology Section at the Virginia Academy of Science, 5/19/2016

 2nd Place in presentation competition, Integrative Life Sciences Research Showcase, VCU, 11/24/2014